syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

         secretName: frontend-tls
 ```

-If no ingress is needed, it can be disabled by setting:
+If an ingress is not necessary, it can be disabled by setting `ingress.enabled` to false:

 ```[yaml]
+frontend:
   ingress:
     enabled: false
 ```